GitTorre/CloudBedlamLinuxN/README.md

 run... (this has run as sudo...) whomever:~/work/src/CBLinuxN$ sudo ./CBLinuxN
 </code></pre>
 When running CloudBedlam, a bedlamlogs folder will be created in the folder where the CloudBedlam binary is running.
-Output file will contain INFO and ERROR data (ERROR info will include error messages...).
+Output file will contain info and error data...

 ## Contributing